-Regulation: 8.55 Authority: Senate or its delegated authority may terminate the registration of a student who fails to meet the progression requirements for the research study programme or where his/her general attendance or submission of work and/or completion of required activities fails to meet the stated requirements.
+Regulation: 8.59 Authority: Senate or its delegated authority may terminate the registration of a student who fails to meet the progression requirements for the research study programme or where his/her general attendance or submission of work and/or completion of required activities fails to meet the stated requirements.
 Delegated to: Director of Graduate Studies on the recommendation of the progression panel or on the recommendation of the primary supervisor following progress monitoring.
 Process: Progress monitoring or formal progression processes.

-Regulation: 8.61, 8.62 & 8.63
+Regulation: 8.65

 Authority: Approval of the title of the thesis at the point of notifying entry for

 examination.

 Delegated to: Director of Graduate Studies

 Process: Examination Entry Process

-Regulation: 8.64 Authority: Approval of any change to the title of the thesis.
+Regulation: 8.68 Authority: Approval of any change to the title of the thesis.
 Delegated to: Director of Graduate Studies Process: Written notification to the Research Degrees Office

-Regulation: 8.66 Authority: Appointment of supervisors and ensuring that supervisors have the appropriate training.
-Delegated to: Head of School/Director of Institute Process: In accordance with the requirements of the Code of Practice
+Regulation: 8.70 Authority: Appointment of supervisors and ensuring that supervisors have the appropriate training.
+Delegated to: Head of School/Director of Institute Process: In accordance with the requirements of the Code of Practice for Research Degree Programmes

-Regulation: 8.67
+Regulation: 8.71

 Authority: Progress monitoring once per academic year.

 Delegated to: Director of Graduate Studies

 Process: In accordance with the established requirements for progress monitoring

 which informs progression.

-Regulation: 8.69, 8.72 Authority: Approval of progression requirements and procedures for research studies programmes Delegated to: Research Degrees Programmes and Examinations Board Process: Consideration of details of the progression requirements that are set out in writing.
+Regulation: 8.73, 8.74 & 8.76 Authority: Approval of progression requirements and procedures for research studies programmes Delegated to: Research Degrees Programmes and Examinations Board Process: Consideration of details of the progression requirements that are set out in writing.

-Regulation: 8.70 Authority: Approval of progression panel members.
-Delegated to: Approved by the Director of Graduate Studies for each student Process: On the recommendation of the primary supervisor Regulation: 8.76 Authority: Termination of the registration of a student who fails to meet the progression requirements for his/her research studies programme.
-Delegated to: Director of Graduate Studies on the recommendation of the progression panel Process: Following the outcome of the progression process
+Regulation: 8.73 Authority: Approval of progression panel members.
+Delegated to: Approved by the Director of Graduate Studies for each student Process: On the recommendation of the primary supervisor

+Regulation: 8.80 Authority: Termination of the registration of a student who fails to meet the progression requirements for his/her research studies programme.
+Delegated to: Director of Graduate Studies on the recommendation of the progression panel and Deputy Dean for Research (PGR) Process: Following the outcome of the progression process

-Regulation: 8.84 Authority: Approval of the procedure for examination entry Delegated to: Research Degrees Programmes and Examinations Board Process: Co-ordinated through the Research Degrees Office
+Regulation: 8.88 Authority: Approval of the procedure for examination entry Delegated to: Research Degrees Programmes and Examinations Board Process: Co-ordinated through the Research Degrees Office

-Regulation: 8.92 Authority: Approval of requirements for the awards of DrPS, DPsych and DClinDent Delegated to: Research Degrees Programmes and Examinations Board Process: Consideration of details of the requirements that are set out in writing.
+Regulation: 8.96 Authority: Approval of requirements for the awards of DrPS, DPsych and DClinDent Delegated to: Research Degrees Programmes and Examinations Board Process: Consideration of details of the requirements that are set out in writing.

-Regulation: 8.94 Authority: Approval of lower word counts for specific research studies programmes Delegated to: Research Degrees Programmes and Examinations Board Process: Consideration of details of the specific programme requirements that are set out in writing.
+Regulation: 8.98 Authority: Approval of lower word counts for specific research studies programmes Delegated to: Research Degrees Programmes and Examinations Board Process: Consideration of details of the specific programme requirements that are set out in writing.

-Regulation: 8.96 Authority: Approval of examiners Delegated to: Research Degrees Programmes and Examinations Board Process: Following nomination through the examination entry process.
+Regulation: 8.100 Authority: Approval of examiners Delegated to: Research Degrees Programmes and Examinations Board Process: Following nomination through the examination entry process.

-Regulation: 8.102 Authority: Approval for one examiner to attend the viva by video-link Delegated to: Research Degrees Programmes and Examinations Board Process: By individual application to the Board setting out the reasons for the request.
+Regulation: 8.107 Authority: Approval for one examiner to attend the viva by video-link Delegated to: Research Degrees Programmes and Examinations Board Process: By individual application to the Board setting out the reasons for the request.

-Regulation: 8.103 Authority: Approval for the candidate to attend the viva by video-link Delegated to: Research Degrees Programmes and Examinations Board Process: By individual application to the Board setting out the reasons for the request.
+Regulation: 8.108 Authority: Approval for the candidate to attend the viva by video-link

+Delegated to: Research Degrees Programmes and Examinations Board Process: By individual application to the Board setting out the reasons for the request.

-Regulation: 8.105 Authority: Approval to conduct an examination in a language other than English Delegated to: Research Degrees Programmes and Examinations Board.
+Regulation: 8.110 Authority: Approval to conduct an examination in a language other than English Delegated to: Research Degrees Programmes and Examinations Board.
 Process: By individual application to the Board setting out the reasons for the request.

-Regulation: 8.123 Authority: Award of research degree Delegated to: Research Degrees Programmes and Examinations Board Process: On review of the panel of examiners' reports and confirmation of their recommendation for award (co-ordinated through the Research Degrees Office).
+Regulation: 8.128 Authority: Award of research degree Delegated to: Research Degrees Programmes and Examinations Board Process: On review of the panel of examiners' reports and confirmation of their recommendation for award (co-ordinated through the Research Degrees Office).